randompika/whatsapp-simple-bot/README.md

    ```

 ## How to Use Bot?
-1. Clone the repository locally
+1. Clone this repository locally
-2. Install NodeJS
-3. On the directory:
+2. On the directory:
   `npm install` to install al required modules
-4. Start Bot:
+3. Start Bot:
   `npm start`
-5. Scan the QR Code that would appear on the screen and your bot will start.
+4. Scan the QR Code that would appear on the screen and your bot will start.